chevere/parameter/README.md

 ## Get argument value (typed)

 Use method `required()` to retrieve a explicit required argument value by name or position.
-It returns as `CastInterface`, enabling typed access to the value.
+It returns as `TypedInterface`, enabling type-safe access to the value.
 The method `optional()` can be used to retrieve an optional argument value.

 ```php
 $id = $arguments->required('id')->int(); // 1